 From here, fill in the fields as necessary to create the deployment Job.

-Source Org: Use the org lookup to find the desired org as the source of the deployment.
+Source Org: Use the org lookup to find the desired org as the deployment source.

-To Org: Use the org lookup to find the desired org as the destination org to deploy to.
+To Org: Use the org lookup to find the desired org as the deployment destination.

 In the Steps section, click Add Step to create a deployment step for this job.